On the way from the Czech Republic to Hungary

 Evening

 After two hours of sightseeing, we entered the town of Keszthely to find a place to stay.
-We didn’t made any reservation at the campsite, which gave us the opportunity to choose any places we like.
+We hadn’t made any reservation at the campsite, which gave us the freedom to choose any place we liked.
 It turned out that we underestimated the popularity of this area a little.
 It turned out that only single places were available.
-Decision was fast, we took what was acceptable.
+The decision was quick, we took what was acceptable.

 Our choice was Caravan Camping.
 We pitched the tent and went to the lake to take a bath.
-We could not be next to this famous lake and not take a bath in it.
+We couldn’t be right next to this famous lake and not go for a swim.

 And here came a small disappointment – the water was cloudy, which was a bit of a shock for us, because we expected much better conditions for swimming.
-The lake is huge and we probably didn’t have so much luck choosing the beach.
+The lake is huge and we probably just didn’t have much luck with our choice of beach.
 Maybe next time we’ll try somewhere else.
 Instead of swimming in the Balaton, we chose to bathe in the pool at the campsite.

 On the way back to the campsite, we bought a traditional Hungarian snack – Langos.
 It’s a deep fried yeast cake served with cheese, cream and garlic.
 There was also a version with marmalade, which the kids liked more.

-At the end of the day dark clouds appeared and a solid storm passed over us.
+At the end of the day dark clouds appeared and a heavy storm passed over us.
 The rain gave us some fresh air on this steamy day.

 Route in numbers: 340km, 5h 30m